zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

 - You can unregister/detach event handlers in Dispose().
 Remember that these are also rooted references.
 - If you don't call `Dispose()` when using a COM object (using `Marshal.ReleaseComObject()`) the memory will be pinned and thus cannot be collected and therefore promoted to the next generation.
 - Calling SuppressFinalize() in a Dispose implementation will stop a Finalizer from being called.
 If a Finalizer does not need to be called, the object will not be placed into the f-reachable queue, and thus not be promoted since it will take at least another full collection to have it collected.

+When defining your own type that implements the `IDisposable` interface, be sure to write code in all of your methods and properties to throw a `System.ObjectDisposedException` if the object has been explicitly cleaned up.
+A `Dispose` method should never throw an exception; if it's called multiple times, it should just return.

 Here is the code for properly implementing the `IDisposable` pattern in a **base class**: